SaifulKIslam/QAProject/README.md

 <a name="home"></a>
 ### Home Page
-Home page consists of a home button
+Home page consists of a home button and add book button:

 <img src="/images/Homepage.png" alt="" width="100%" height="100%"/>

 <a name="addSN"></a>
 ### Add a book Page
-Clicking on the Add a book button you will direct you to the to the Add books page.
+Clicking on the Add a book button you will be directed to the to the Add books page.
 <img src="/images/Addbookpage.png" alt="" width="100%" height="100%"/>

 #### Home page after Adding books name